Britefury/django-labeller/README.md

 #### A light-weight image labelling tool for Python designed for creating segmentation data sets.

-- compatible with Django and Flask
+- compatible with Django, Flask and Qt
 - polygon, box, point and oriented ellipse annotations supported
 - polygonal labels can have disjoint regions and can be editing using paintng and boolean operations; provided by [polybooljs](https://github.com/voidqk/polybooljs)